hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 What if we want to go in the other direction, from streams of continued fraction coefficients to streams of digits?

-The two biggest changes that can happen are if there are *no more coefficients*, or if there is *one more coefficient and it is a $$1$$*.
+The two biggest changes that can happen to the number are if there are *no more coefficients*, or if there is *one more coefficient and it is a $$1$$*.

 If that sounds confusing, remember that all coefficients must be positive integers, and ponder some examples: